When I was about to leave everything in Sweden and move to NYC, these doubts popped up in my head:

 “David, this isn’t going to work.
 There’s no point trying”.

 “Ok, I understand that you think that way, voice.
-I’m going to do it anyway”.
+I’m going to at least TRY anyway”.

 I call this doing despite doubt.

 I saw a documentary about Jim Carrey the other day.
 He revealed that his father always hoped to make it as an actor in the USA.